Henry Smith (lynching victim): Manhunt and capture

 The search for the alleged murderer captured the public imagination, and railroad companies offered free transportation to anyone involved in the manhunt.
 Smith was tracked east through Reno and Detroit, Texas.
 On January 31, he was captured near his hometown in Hempstead County, Arkansas, at the unincorporated flag station, Clow, Arkansas, 50 miles from the Texas border.
-Search party members from Paris immediately identified him.
+Search party members from Paris immediately identified Smith.

 Initially denying any involvement in the murder, Smith finally confessed on the train to Paris.
-He said he was drunk and was motivated by revenge against the child's father.
-Smith said he spent the night sleeping in the pasture next to the dying child, killing her by suffocation when he awoke the next morning.
+He said that he was drunk and was motivated by revenge against the child's father.
+Smith said that he spent the night sleeping in the pasture next to the dying child, killing her by suffocation when he awoke the next morning.

 Return to Paris

 Newspapers described the murder of Myrtle Vance as the most atrocious killing in the history of Texas.
 Shortly after Smith's capture, residents decided to take the law into their own hands to make "the punishment fit the crime" and allow the victim's family to participate.

 When the train transporting Smith arrived at the stop at Texarkana, Arkansas, it was met by a mob estimated at 5,000.
 A committee from Paris urged "that the prisoner not be molested by the Texarkana people, but that the guard be allowed to deliver him" to the citizens of Paris.
 The mob agreed.

-When Smith realized what was awaiting him, he begged the police officers guarding him to shoot him instead of taking him to meet his fate at the hands of the mob.
+When Smith realized what was awaiting him, Smith begged the police officers guarding him to shoot him instead of taking him to meet his fate at the hands of the mob.
 The city's mayor ordered all the bars closed the night before Smith's arrival, and disorderly crowds were broken up.
-Schools were closed the day of his arrival.
+Schools were closed on the day of his arrival.
 They said that "it was not in the power of all the officers in Texas to save him ... they could not if they [wanted to] ... as they themselves were virtually prisoners in the hands of the committee from Paris."
 Smith repeatedly asked his guards to shoot him and not turn him over to the mob.
 Smith's train arrived in Paris at 1 PM on February 1.
 "A committee demanded Smith of [City Marshall] Shanklin.
 He told them that he could not.
 They pointed to the great multitude of armed, angry men and told him those men were there to take Smith at all hazards.
 Shanklin submitted and went away, seeing resistance was useless and there would be a bloody riot."